s0rg/retry/README.md

 # features

  - small (~200 sloc), 100% test-covered codebase
- - fully-customizable, you can specify number of retries, sleep (+ sleep-jitter, and mode - simple, linear or exponential) between them, and stdlog verbosity
+ - fully-customizable, you can specify number of retries, sleep (and sleep-jitter) between them, and stdlog verbosity
+ - 3 backoff strategies - simple, linear and exponential
- - three ways to retry - single function, chain (one-by-one) and parallel execution
+ - 3 ways to retry - single function, chain (one-by-one) and parallel execution

 # examples